stetic/jquery-texttoinput/README.md

-# jQuery Text to Input Plugin
+# jQuery Text to Input Plugin a.k.a contenteditable fallback

-This simple plugin enables you to transform text elements into an input text element on click and back on blur.
+This simple plugin enables you to make elements editable on click.
+It will check if the browser does support the "contenteditable" feature.
+If not, an input field is generated.

 ## Example Usage